binaryage/totalfinder-web/tweaks.md

 After checking this option newly created windows start as new windows.

-In the future there will be a better way how to specify behavior of new Finder windows.
+In the future there will be a better way to specify behavior of new Finder windows.
 For more information [see the discussion](http://getsatisfaction.com/binaryage/topics/what_does_freelance_window_preference_mean).

 ### Use narrow Tabs Bar

-People are running OSX on small notebooks with small displays.
+For people who are running OSX on small notebooks with small displays.
 Checking this option makes TotalFinder's tab bar smaller and saves 14 pixels of precious vertical space.

 ## Keyboard Shortcuts